AmbireTech/adex-validator/docs/api.md

 #### Admin Analytics

-Get analytics for any earner, channel or advertiser only for users with admin allowed authentication capabilities
+Get analytics for any earner, channel(s) or advertiser only for users with admin allowed authentication capabilities

 - URL